 The Significance of Your Date Last Insured

+What is the date last insured significance when it comes to the Social Security Disability Insurance (SSDI) program?
 When you are employed, you and your employer pay into the federal taxes like Social Security and Medicare.
 These taxes are known as FICA.
 As long as you are paying into FICA, you are enrolled in the Social Security Disability Insurance (SSDI) program.
 When you stop working, there will be a time that your SSDI will end, and that is known as your Date Last Insured (DLI).
 This is a somewhat confusing concept, and it’s important to know when your DLI occurs so you know when you are no longer covered by SSDI.
-Here are some guidelines to your DLI.
+Here are some guidelines for your DLI.
 It’s always a good idea to contact an SSDI lawyer with any questions.
 Liner Legal is a team of professionals in Cleveland, Ohio who can help you understand your Social Security benefits and disability claims.

 If you view SSDI just like any other insurance, it does make it a little easier to understand.
 The taxes that come out of your paycheck are like the premiums you pay towards insurance.
 If you never pay the “premiums,” then you would not be insured for Social Security disability.
 When you stop working, you stop paying your SSDI “premiums” through payroll tax deductions, which essentially causes a lapse in coverage, also known as your date last insured.